WordPress Import Content From Other Site – Migration

 Because you’re exporting everything, it’s easy: keep the All content option selected and hit Download Export File.

 An XML file will be created.
-Keep it in a safe place and go across to the installation to which you’re migrating.
+Please keep it in a safe place and go across to the installation to which you’re migrating.

 2. Install the Importer To WordPress Import Content From Other Site